ShoYamanishi/AppleNumericalComputing/README.md

 * Explicit use of NEON intrinsics with explicit loop unrolling of factor 4 or 8 usually works well.

 * Multithreading are usually beneficial, and usually 4-8 threads are the sweet spots.

+* The iOS implementations performs comparable to the macOS counterparts.

 ## General Findings on GPU